|Nutritional Guidelines (per serving)|

 Cheddar cheese, jalapeno peppers, and bread.
 All you need now is a tall glass of cold beer and life is good.
-Lucky for you, this recipe for cheddar jalapeno bread is very easy to make, just be careful when handling the peppers and wear gloves.
+Lucky for you, this recipe for cheddar jalapeno bread is very easy to make, just be careful when handling the peppers.
+Wear gloves and avoid touching your body or face until the gloves are removed.

 - 1/2 cup water (room temperature)